Physician Assistant (M.P.A.)

 Medical school environment

-Learn through instruction modeled after school of medicine curriculum on the campus of a medical school.
+Learn through instruction based on the medical model of education on the campus of a medical school.

 A female student taking care of an elderly female in clinic